Defensive Runs Saved: Definition

 Fielding percentage is the statistic that has traditionally been used to measure defensive ability, but it fails to account for a fielder's defensive range.
 Fielders who can cover a large area on defense are able to make plays that most players would not have the chance to make.
 DRS was created to take range into account when measuring a player's defensive ability.

 In calculating DRS, points are either added or subtracted to a fielder's rating depending on whether or not they make a play on a ball that is hit towards them.
 For example, if a ball hit to the center fielder is expected to be caught 30 percent of the time, the fielder will lose .3 points if he does not catch it, or will gain .7 points if he does catch it.
 Each player's total points are later adjusted based on league averages, both with regards to average defensive performance, and with regards to how many runs a "point" equates to.

 Example

-The table below shows a comparison between the top 10 shortstops in terms of fielding percentage and the top 10 shortstops in terms of defensive runs saved from 2002 to 2019 in MLB.
-The table shows that only two players appear on both lists (Simmons and Hardy), exemplifying that there is a difference in what the two statistics measure.
+The table below shows a comparison between the top 10 shortstops in terms of fielding percentage and the top 10 shortstops in terms of defensive runs saved from 2003 to 2025 in MLB.
+Only three players, Andeltron Simmons, J. J. Hardy, and Trevor Story, are on both lists, showing that there is a difference in what the two statistics measure.